Hazards on the Causal Path

 m_nat = idata_trt0.posterior_predictive['obs_m']

-# Hazard under treatment, but with control mediator
+# Hazard under treatment, with control mediator

 eta_nde = (alpha_0(t) + alpha_1(t) * 1